 The existence of bipolar species, either in the dinoflagellates or other phytoplanktonic groups such as Radiolarians (e.g., Boltovskoy and Correa, 2016) is rather challenging to explain.
 An early study by Mudie et al. (1990) used records from ocean drilling cores to trace the migration of I. pallidum from the Pacific to Atlantic Oceans via the Panama gateway before c.
 5 Ma and during successive opening of Arctic gateways.
-However, a mechanism of transport from the sub-Arctic Antarctic to Antarctic regions between the Eocene and Oligocene remains enigmatic.
+However, a mechanism of transport from the sub-Arctic to Antarctic regions between the Eocene and Oligocene remains enigmatic.

 3.5 Dinocysts with limited and small geographical ranges

 There are very few endemic dinocyst taxa, defined as those belonging to only one geographic region.
 Stelladinium robustum is currently limited to the Indian Ocean.
 Peridinium ponticum was thought to be restricted to the Black Sea until a recent study has observed this species on the Iberian margin (García-Moreiras et al., 2018).
 Two other species that are strongly associated with the Black Sea region are Spiniferites cruciformis and Pyxidinopsis psilata.
 In surface sediments, S. cruciformis is occasionally present in many areas of the Ponto-Caspian region but also rarely occurs off southern Italy in the Mediterranean Sea.
-It also has been reported, apparently with living cytoplasm, in modern freshwater lakes near the Marmara Sea (e.g. Leroy and Albay, 2010).
-This species is abundant in the lacustrine phases of the Pleistocene--early Holocene interval of the Black Sea and was a member of the Late Miocene Paratethyan basins in Europe, implying that the Mediterranean populations are relict.
+It also has been reported, apparently with living cytoplasm, in modern freshwater lakes near the Marmara Sea (e.g., Leroy and Albay, 2010).
+This species is abundant in the lacustrine phases of the Pleistocene-early Holocene interval of the Black Sea and was a member of the Late Miocene Paratethyan basins in Europe, implying that the Mediterranean populations are relict.
 P. psilata was previously thought to be endemic to the Black Sea where it is common and widespread.
-However, it has been reported in southern Florida and in the east-coast of South America (Zonneveld et al., 2013; unconfirmed identification) and at one site on the west coast of Northern America.
-There are no fossil records for occurrences of P. psilata outside of the Black Sea Corridor and it is likely that the trans-Atlantic and Pacific populations are recent invaders transported from the Marmara-Black Sea region by ships (see Mudie et al., 2017).
+However, it has been reported in southern Florida and in the east-coast of South America (Zonneveld et al., 2013; unconfirmed identification) and at one site on the west coast of Northern America (Zonneveld et al., 2013).
+There are no fossil records for occurrences of P. psilata outside of the Black Sea Corridor and it is likely that the trans-Atlantic and Pacific populations are recently introduced, transported from the Marmara-Black Sea region by ships (see Mudie et al., 2017).
 Two other species were found in the Caspian Sea (Marret et al., 2004), Impagidinium caspienense and Caspidinium rugosum, and were also thought to be endemic to this sea.
 However, a recent phylogenetic study by Mertens et al. (2017b) has related I. caspienense to Gonyaulax baltica, a species currently occurring in the Baltic Sea.
 A possible Arctic origin of I. caspienense at the end of the Pliocene has been recently discussed in Richards et al. (2018).
-C. rugosum is also thought to be a Paratethys relic, occurring in the European Pannonian Basin during the late Miocene.
-It is worth noting that cyst of Oblea acanthocysta was initially observed solely off Japan (Omura Bay, Kawami et al., 2006) but has recently been identified in estuarine waters of British Columbia (Canada) (Gurdebeke et al. 2018) and the Izmir Bay (Turkey) (Aydin et al. 2011, 2015a,b).
+Caspidinium rugosum is also thought to be a Paratethys relic, occurring in the European Pannonian Basin during the late Miocene.
+It is worth noting that the cyst of Oblea acanthocysta was initially observed solely off Japan (Omura Bay, Kawami et al., 2006) but has recently been identified in estuarine waters of British Columbia (Canada) (Gurdebeke et al. 2018) and the Izmir Bay (Turkey) (Aydin et al. 2011, 2015a,b).
 This example raises the question of the occurrence of this species in the eastern Mediterranean Sea, which could be the consequence of long-distance transport due to human activities or the result of being overlooked or lumped as a spiny brown cyst in other palynological studies.